decodingchris/promptmetrics/README.md

 `results/{benchmark_name}/{model_name}/{experiment_name}/`

 Each experiment folder contains two subdirectories:
--   `predictions/`: Contains the raw, timestamped output from the model being tested.
+-   `generations/`: Contains the raw, timestamped output from the model being tested.
--   `judged/`: Contains one or more timestamped, judged artifacts, each corresponding to a specific judge model and judge prompt.
+-   `evaluations/`: Contains one or more timestamped, evaluated artifacts, each corresponding to a specific evaluator model and evaluation prompt.

-The final `judged_...json` file is a complete record, containing all metadata, summary metrics, and the detailed verdicts for each question.
+The final `evaluations_...json` file is a complete record, containing all metadata, summary metrics, and the detailed evaluations for each question.

 ## For Developers